HZ-SA-DSAI/databricks-best-practices/databricks_best_practices/docs/DE/delta_lake.md

     You can configure how stale your table data is by setting the Spark session configuration spark.databricks.delta.stalenessLimit with a time string value.

 8. [Enhanced checkpoints for low-latency queries](https://docs.databricks.com/delta/best-practices.html#enhanced-checkpoints-for-low-latency-queries)

+    Delta Lake writes checkpoints as an aggregate state of a Delta table at an optimized frequency.These checkpoints serve as the starting point to compute the latest state of the table.

+    Delta Lake checkpoints are different than Structured Streaming checkpoints.

 9. [Manage column-level statistics in checkpoints](https://docs.databricks.com/delta/best-practices.html#manage-column-level-statistics-in-checkpoints)

+    You manage how statistics are written in checkpoints using the table properties delta.checkpoint.writeStatsAsJson and delta.checkpoint.writeStatsAsStruct.
+If both table properties are false, Delta Lake cannot perform data skipping.

 10. [Enable enhanced checkpoints for Structured Streaming queries](https://docs.databricks.com/delta/best-practices.html#enable-enhanced-checkpoints-for-structured-streaming-queries)

+    If your Structured Streaming workloads don’t have low latency requirements (subminute latencies), you can enable enhanced checkpoints.

+    Databricks does not recommend disabling enhanced checkpoints as no statistics will be collected or written for data skipping purposes.